Therapies and Treatments for Autism

 When a child is diagnosed with an autism spectrum disorder, families face the next challenge: choosing treatments and therapies for their child.
 What are these treatments and therapies?
 How much do we know about them?
 How can a family best evaluate whether a treatment is working for their child?

-- Treatment for ASDs: What Do We Really Know?
+- Treatment for ASD: What Do We Really Know?

 - Early Start Denver Model Therapy